d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/maximum-likelihood.md

 ## Numerical Optimization and the Negative Log-Likelihood

-The previous example is nice, but what if we have billions of parameters and data points.
+The previous example is nice, but what if we have billions of parameters and data examples.

-First notice that, if we make the assumption that all the data points are independent, we can no longer practically consider the likelihood itself as it is a product of many probabilities.
+First notice that, if we make the assumption that all the data examples are independent, we can no longer practically consider the likelihood itself as it is a product of many probabilities.
 Indeed, each probability is in $[0,1]$, say typically of value about $1/2$, and the product of $(1/2)^{1000000000}$ is far below machine precision.
 We cannot work with that directly.

 However, recall that the logarithm turns products to sums, in which case